raybellis/draft-bellis-dnsop-xpf/draft-bellis-dnsop-xpf.md

 ##  Proxy Processing

-Proxies implementing this specification must append this option to each request packet received before forwarding it to the intended DNS server.
+Proxies MUST append this option to each request packet received before forwarding it to the intended DNS server.

+If this option is already present in an incoming request it MUST be stripped from the request unless the request was received from an upstream proxy that is white-listed by the receiving proxy, in which case the original value of the option MUST be preserved.

 If the proxy has to create a new OPT RR (because none was present in the original request) it MUST strip any OPT RR subsequently seen in the response for conformance with Section 7 of {{!RFC6891}}.

-Author's note: what are the implications of that for TSIG {{tsig}}?
+Author's note: what are the implications of the above for TSIG {{tsig}}?

 ##  Server Processing